d-m-g/junction2025_aimo-valio/Docs/Substitution_Service_MVP.md

 **Ranking:**
 - Score each candidate with the classifier’s probability of being chosen; return top‑k.
 - Tie‑break by higher name similarity and higher candidate popularity.
+- Apply a hard filter for availability: only candidates with available stock in the provided warehouse snapshot are considered (when the snapshot is supplied).

 **Evaluation:**
 - Hit@1 / Hit@3 on a held‑out slice of historical replacement pairs